Kozea/Radicale/DOCUMENTATION.md

 #### Addresses

 The default configuration binds the server to localhost.
-It can't be reached from other computers.
+It cannot be reached from other computers.
 This can be changed with the following configuration options (IPv4 and IPv6):